 - 1. For all lecture courses, one credit per lecture/week/semester will generally be adopted. - 2.
 Each theory course will be of 4 hours and practical will be of 6 hours duration per week. - 3.
 Each theory paper examination will be of 3 hours duration and practical examination will be of 4 hours duration. - 4.
 After the second semester the students will be required to undertake an In-plant Training comprising of 4 weeks in some industry/organization/institute and shall be required to submit an In-Plant-Training report for which seminar presentation and viva-voce examination will be held in the third semester. - 5.
-The research project will be during 3rd and 4th semesters.
-The students will be assigned topics for research project in the 3rd semester and the main emphasis of research will be in the 4th semester. - 6.
-The workload for seminars and dissertation work will be calculated as 3h/group of up to 5 students /week.
-The workload hours will be doubled when the number of students in the group increases above 5. - 7.
-The performance in self study paper by the student shall be graded on 5 point scale as given below:
+The dissertation is to be innovative work based on small piece of research work allotted in 3rd semester.
+The allotment/distribution of students is to be done at department level.
+Scheme of chapters of dissertation may be as follows-